 “My other cat, ‘Pixie’ is an obsessive washer.
 Since she’s been sleeping grounded (two years), her fur has grown back on her sides and some on her tummy.
 Grounding seems to relax her and reduce the hyperexcitability of her condition.”

-From Deborah Ebbers, Suttons Bay, Michigan: “I have a story concerning my earthing journey, started one and a half months ago.
+From Deborah Ebbers, in Suttons Bay, Michigan (2019): “I have a story concerning my earthing journey, started one and a half months ago.
 I bought the earthing mat for my bed and the results have been very positive; deep sleep, arthritic pain reduction, calm energy… and now my dog (who sleeps with me) has decided that since I’m earthed that it is perfectly natural for her to sleep on top of me……. there’s one little problem…she’s a Great Dane.
 Beatrix is 116 pounds!”

-They Hog the Bed!
+They hog the bed!

 From Tina Morin, a German Shepherd breeder in North Bay, Ontario: “I have 7 dogs and they all try to get a piece of the mat on the floor lol I have a sheet on my bed and sometimes I catch them up on there too.
 They all sleep on it or on my bed lol as I have a grounding sheet there.
 They sure gravitate to grounding.”
+(Picture above)

 Karen Poizin of Chippewa Falls, Wisconsin, reported that “Lance,” her Golden Retriever, had surgery to remove a large lipoma in his arm pit in December of 2013.
 He slept on a pet mat during his recovery and, according to the veterinarian, “he healed quickly.”

 Many older animals don’t have the strength or energy to go outside where they would become grounded (on grass, gravel, soil, concrete).
 An Earthing mat placed on the floor or in a pet’s bed, will attract animals and serve up the same healing energy they would absorb from the ground outside.
-Here’s a report that appeared on Facebook in 2019 of a pet owner who grounded his tired, older dog using an Earthing patch: “I ordered the Patch Kit and put it on the hind feet of my 9 year old dog who was having a hard time going up and down the stairs and seemed to be tired all the time.
+Here’s a report that appeared on Facebook in 2019 from a pet owner who grounded his tired, older dog using an Earthing patch: “I ordered the Patch Kit and put it on the hind feet of my 9 year old dog who was having a hard time going up and down the stairs and seemed to be tired all the time.
 I put it on her for 1 hour a day and now she is like a puppy again.
 If found that if I play with her and get her tired, she doesn’t mind the patches being on her feet as much.”

-“Juniper the Rat” − Life after a Stroke
+“Juniper the rat” − Life after a stroke

 Diane Higgins, of Toronto, is an ardent animal rescuer.
 “From fish to horses,” she says, and including rats.
 In 2015, she communicated to us about “Juniper,” her very senior and nearly three-year-old hooded female pet rat.
 The rodent had had a stroke, a fairly common affliction among elderly rats, and often fatal.